proxytranslation/user-docs/workbench/navigation/navigation.md

 ## Preview

 By clicking on the "Eye" icon, you can visit the temporary domain to check your translations in their original context.
-This function is disabled if no segment is selected.
+In the "All Entries" view, this function is disabled if no segment is selected - without picking a segment, the Workbench has no information on which page to show you.
+Otherwise, if a Page view is open, the selected page will be loaded.

 If you select a segment in All Entries view, the Preview proxy will open on the page where it was seen by the crawler for the first time.